 Astigmatism is one of the most common causes of blurry vision.
 Millions have astigmatism… In fact, almost everyone has at least a little bit of astigmatism.
 Some people have more of it… and others have less.
 Regardless of how much astigmatism you have, if uncorrected, astigmatism will cause you to have blurry vision.
 Did you know that you can have your astigmatism fixed during modern cataract surgery?
 Here we will dive into how cataract surgery with a toric lens implant can fix your astigmatism.

 By fixing your astigmatism during cataract surgery, you will be able to free yourself from the need for glasses or contact lenses to fix the problem.

 In this article, we’ll review what astigmatism is, and more importantly, how it can be fixed during cataract surgery with treatments, such as toric intraocular lens implants and arcuate incisions.

 What Is Astigmatism?

-Astigmatism refers to shape of a lens being more like a football (or, technically speaking, an ellipsoid)… then a basketball (or a sphere).
+Astigmatism refers to the shape of a lens being more like a football (or, technically speaking, an ellipsoid)… than a basketball (or a sphere).

 For a lens to focus light equally across its entire surface, it should be shaped like a sphere.